BasketOfNekos/Midi-based-Animation-Iterator-For-DaVinci-Resolve/README.md

 ### Advanced

+BPM Override <br />
+When a DAW cannot bake the BPM into the midi file this setting lets you force it in DaVinci Resolve.

 Disable Rounding <br />
 Midi notes in context with BPM don't always match exactly with the fps of your timeline, so you'll end up having situations where a note will play halfway between 2 frames.
 This can be problematic in timelines with low fps (below 144 fps), and to resolve this, you can have fusion calculate what a frame would be during that half frame.
 However, this will tank performance, so I reccomend turning it on only before rendering.